Recycling obsolete hardware is no Trade Secret - it's a self-evident necessity. Computer technology is a "two-edged sword".

 The above are yet more reasons why we urge you to get the maximum "mileage" from your equipment through preventing and fixing problems, performance and functional tuning, and education.
 It's also why we encourage you, and ourselves, to do these things inexpensively, with the least impact on our dwindling natural resources.

 If you're just upgrading to new technology and the old stuff still works, please sell or donate it to someone who will use it.
-Remember to remove your sensitive data.
+Remember to remove your sensitive data before surrendering your devices.